Keshavkant02/Inception_Finetuned/README.md

 *   `Pneumonia_Assignment.ipynb`: The main Jupyter Notebook containing all project code, analysis, and outputs.
 *   `README.md`: This documentation file.
 *   `requirements.txt`: A list of all Python dependencies required to reproduce the environment.
-*   `results_plot.png`: The image file containing the final result plots.
+*   `roc curve.png`: The image file containing the final result plots.

 ---